SoloJan/checkers/README.md

 frontend project the two are not connected at all.
 The backend is a serious project written in the techniques I use and like.
 The frontend is just a little joke on the side I wanted to try out the static pages which github recently added.
-I'm very aware that the code in the frontend is not good I would not even do it this way if I would make a frontend, but it was easy to make and
+I'm very aware that the code in the frontend is not good I would not even do it this way if I would make a frontend, but it was easy to make and nice to have something visual to play with.

 # Checkers for nerds
 Checkers for nerds is very intuitive but only if you are used to working with REST api's.
 It has the latest